Murder of Lord Darnley: Assassination

 On his return to Edinburgh with Queen Mary early in 1567, Darnley took residence in the Old Provost's lodging, a two-storey house within the church quadrangle.
 The house was owned by Robert Balfour, whose brother Sir James Balfour was a prominent councillor of Queen Mary.
 Adjacent was the lodging of James Hamilton, Duke of Châtellerault.
 At first Darnley's household thought he would be accommodated in the Hamilton Lodging.

 Lord Darnley in his late teens, by an unknown artist.
 National Galleries of Scotland.

 Mary, Queen of Scots visited Darnley from Holyroodhouse.
 His chamber servant Thomas Nelson mentioned how the queen and Margaret Beaton, Lady Reres would play and sing in the garden at night time.
 On the night that Darnley was killed, Mary attended the wedding banquet and masque for her servant Bastian Pagez and Christily Hog at Holyrood, and then visited the Kirk o' Field lodging.
 According to one narrative of the events, Mary was dressed in men's clothing on that night, "which apparel she loved oftentimes to be in, in dancings secretly with the King her husband, and going in masks by night through the street".
 Costumed performances at weddings were not unusual at the Scottish court.
+A contemporary Italian account mentions that Mary visited Darnley that night wearing a mask.